thoughtspot/developer-examples/visual-embed/pendo-integration/README.md

 **Enablement Steps:**

 1. Host your integration script on a **publicly accessible URL** that serves JavaScript.
 (In this example, the hosted script is `pendoIntegrationScript.js`.)
 2. Share the hosted script URL with ThoughtSpot Support so they can configure it for your cluster.
-Be sure to share the **full path of the URL including the `.js` file**.
+Be sure to share the full URL path, including the .js extension at the end, if your URL includes it.
 3. A user with **Admin privileges** needs to go to the **Develop > Security Settings** page in the ThoughtSpot application.
 4. Enable the feature by editing the `CSPScriptSrc` field.
 Also, ensure that the domain where your script is hosted is whitelisted.